Our world is getting more and more visual every day. Our increasing visual intelligence is strongly connected to digitalization and digital products.

 Visual Analytics Tools

-Visual tools not only play a crucial role for business communication, but also for business analytics.
-In todays business life, we’re overloaded with data.
+Visual tools not only play a crucial role in business communication, but also for business analytics.
+In today’s business life, we’re overloaded with data.
 If you’re trying to extract useful information from that ever-increasing flow of data, you’ll likely find visualization useful.
-Whether it’s to show trends or patterns with charts instead of text, or to try to explain complex customer problems with visual user flows.
+Whether it’s to show trends or patterns with charts instead of text or to try to explain complex customer problems with visual user flows.

 Depending on your use cases, you might find a visual dashboard useful.
 We, for example, use Geckoboard to visualize our user flows and most important KPIs.

 Visual intelligence is increasing and tightly connected to digital products and design.
 Website design, social media, and newsletter have become more visually appealing in the last decade with a rising tendency.
 Communication tools have also become more visual with more and more services providing visual solutions.
 The benefits of introducing visual elements to bug tracking are clear: bugs can simply be shown instead of verbally explained.

 This article was brought to you by Usersnap – best known for its visual Bug Tracking and Feedback Tool, which is employed by web developers, web designers, and customer care managers worldwide.
 Usersnap serves 10,000 customers globally, including companies such as Microsoft, Facebook, Hawaiian Airlines, and Runtastic.

 11 best web development blogs you should be reading right now

 This article is brought to you by Usersnap – a visual feedback & bug tracking tool, used by software companies like Facebook, Google, and Microsoft.
 Creating software isn’t that easy.
 There is a ton of things to consider.
 The more you actually create, the more you’ll learn.
 And since there are many developers out there who share…